Azion Network Appliance

 Azion is a global Edge Computing Company with edge locations (points of presence) across Latin America, the United States, Europe, and Africa.
 Azion peers with other Internet Service Providers (ISPs) and Content Networks with IPv4 connectivity on Autonomous System (AS) 52580 for the purpose of exchanging traffic between these networks.

 Azion has a selective peering policy - peers are selected based upon performance, capability, and where traffic needs to be delivered.
 Peers are subject to certain operational, technical, and legal requirements.

 Partners who want to peer with Azion must meet the following technical requirements:

 - have a publicly routed ASN.

 - have a required minimum of 500 Mbps of traffic destined to or through your network.
-We welcome the opportunity to engage in peering with responsible BGP speakers in an effort to improve the experience of all users from our customers.

 - not advertise prefixes with a mask longer than /24 for IPv4.

 - demonstrate that announced publicly routable prefixes and/or aggregates are currently visible in the DFZ.

 - announce a consistent set of prefixes to Azion at all points of interconnection, unless otherwise agreed upon.

 - only send traffic destined for prefixes announced by Azion.